 The result of this investigation found there has been some Natural Flood Management already carried out in the catchments which does alleviate some potential increased flood risk posed by the scheme.
 Examples of some of the Natural Flood Management works that has been carried out in the catchments include at Smithills Woodland Trust and at Holcombe Moor.
 This Natural Flood Management work has been carried out both by the EA and third parties.

-Other aspects of this phase include removal of abandoned pipe bridges crossing the River Irwell in two locations on Dumers Lane.
+Other aspects of this phase included removal of abandoned pipe bridges crossing the River Irwell in two locations on Dumers Lane.

 The Environment Agency have changed the existing Flood Warning Areas which cover the River Irwell at Radcliffe and Redvales.
 They have amended the three existing Flood Warning Areas to reflect their latest understanding of flood risk in the area as the flood risk management scheme nears completion.